Derivation of the Variational Bayes Equations: Introduction

-A further intention of this work is to facilitate a new \textit{computational engine}.
+This work also introduces a new computational engine (Maren, 2016) \cite{Maren_2016_CVM-primer-neurosci} in the active inference context.
 Such an engine would make use of not only Friston's notion of a set of computational (representational) units separated from an external system by a Markov blanket, but also follow the variational Bayes (free energy minimization) approach described by both Friston (op. cit.) and Beal (2003).

 In brief, Friston proposes a computational system in which a Markov blanket separates the computational (representational) elements of the engine from external events, as shown in Figure~\ref{fig:computational-engine-1}.
 The communications between the external system elements (denoted $\tilde{\psi}$) with those of the representational system (denoted $\lambda$ or $\tilde{r}$) are mediated by two distinct layers or components of the Markov blanket; the sensing ($\tilde{s}$) elements and the action ($\tilde{a}$) ones.
 The distinction between active and sensory states is dictated by the definition of a Markov blanket; namely, active states influence but are not influenced by external system elements, while sensory states influence but are not influenced by the representational system.
-This ensures that the external states and the internal or representational states are conditionally independent.

 In the notions offered by Friston, both the external system ($\tilde{\psi}$ units) and the representational system ($\tilde{r}$ units) each independently come to a free energy minimum.
 The activation of $\tilde{r}$ units within the representational system can be mediated by certain parameters ($\theta$), so that the representational system models the external one.